xiix0/scam/README.md

-Training is everything.
-The peach was once a bitter almond; cauliflower is nothing but cabbage with a college education.
+I must have a prodigious quantity of mind; it takes me as much as a week sometimes to make it up.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain, "The Innocents Abroad"